drauschenbach/stuart/README.md

 ## Dependencies

 * [LuaSocket](https://luarocks.org/modules/luarocks/luasocket), where networking or system time are required.
 * [lunajson](https://luarocks.org/modules/grafi/lunajson), the pure-Lua JSON parser.
-Used in WebHDFS response parsing.
 If the [cjson](https://luarocks.org/modules/luarocks/lua-cjson) module is detected, it is used first for performance.
 But otherwise Lunajson is the portable fall-back.
 * [middleclass](https://luarocks.org/modules/kikito/middleclass) to streamline inheritance and allow for literal adaptation of many Apache Spark APIs.
 * [moses](https://luarocks.org/modules/yonaba/moses), the underscore-inspired Lua-optimized workhorse.